garrandall/popular-music-data/tracks/the-heart-of-rock---roll-huey-lewis-the-news.md

 When they play their music, that hard rock music
 They like it with a lot of flash
 But it's still that same old back beat rhythm
-That really kicks 'em in the....
+That really kicks 'em in the...

 They say the heart of rock and roll is still beating And from what I've seen I believe 'em